Gloryness/sort-search-algorithms/README.md

-# sorting-algorithms
+# sort-search-algorithms
-Different types of sorting algorithms that I've programmed myself for a fun challenge.
+Different types of sorting algorithms and searching algorithms that I've programmed myself for a fun challenge.